 The school community benefits hugely from the rich diversity which comes from the combination of girls from the local area, international students, and British girls from ex-pat families; the cultural understanding and tolerance which this affords all the girls is valued highly.

-- Aspirational girls from over 20 countries around the world are attracted to a ‘home away from home’ atmosphere, where they can challenge themselves to excel; they join together in an environment where the mix of different nationalities and backgrounds is completely normal.
+- Aspirational girls from over 30 countries around the world are attracted to a ‘home away from home’ atmosphere, where they can challenge themselves to excel; they join together in an environment where the mix of different nationalities and backgrounds is completely normal

-- Girls who come to the school from abroad are attracted to its stunning location, on the cliffs overlooking the English Channel.
+- Girls who come to the school from abroad fall in love with its stunning location, on the cliffs overlooking the English Channel

-- Roedean benefits from its proximity to the vibrant city of Brighton, yet it is just a little removed and surrounded by greens and blues – the sea to the south, and the South Downs National Park to the north.
-The result is that the school is pervaded by a wonderfully calming sense of space and freedom.
+- Roedean benefits from its proximity to the vibrant city of Brighton, yet it is just a little removed and surrounded by greens and blues – the sea to the south, and the South Downs National Park to the north – with the result is that the school has a wonderfully calming sense of space and freedom